royar-hash/interactive-swmm-tutorial/README.md

 # About The Project
 This tutorial will walk you through the basic architecture of building an interactive SWMM web app using Flask-SocketIO and Mapbox GL JS.

-Click <a href='https://interactive-swmm.herokuapp.com/'>here</a> to see a slightly more sophisticated version of the example app used throughout this tutorial.
+Click <a href='https://interactive-swmm.herokuapp.com/'>here</a> to see a finished version of the example app used throughout this tutorial.

 Normally, running a SWMM simulation is pretty boring.
 You set a control strategy, hit start, and then you pretty much can't see or do anything until the simulation is done running.